 Use selenium and telnet to automate orbi router's dnsmasq

-Python command to set a hosted hosts file as dnsmasq on your orbi router.
+Python command to update dnsmasq configuration file and / or set hosted hosts file on your Netgear Orbi router.

 If you own a Netgear Orbi, you should know that its OS is based on OpenWrt.